saadpocalypse/Deployments/README.md

 <br>

 ## 3) [CSS Gallery](https://saadpocalypse.github.io/CSS-Playground/)
 In this little project, I've had some fun exploring the creative side of web development by putting together a collection of HTML and CSS art.
 Over time, I've gotten proficient with CSS, which I use every now and then to make fun designs, whether its pixel art with tables or loading spinners.
-Everything on this website is made with pure HTML and CSS, no libraries, no JavaScript, no images and no videos.
+Everything on this website is made with pure HTML and CSS, no libraries, no images, no videos and minimal Javascript.
 I keep updating this website as I make more stuff.

 <br>